 When you first open one of these templates, it won't look right unless you've installed the fonts I used on your computer.
-You'll need to open the "Fonts-List" document, find the cover template you want to use, download and install the fonts.
+You'll need to open the "Fonts-List" document (it's in the folder with all the templates), find the fonts for the cover template you want to use, and download and install the fonts.
 After that you can reopen the MS Word template and it should look just like my sample picture.